dmoulton/silk-bootstrap-rails/README.md

 	*= require silk-icons

-Use them just like you would the Glyphicons includes with bootstrap, replacing icon- with silk- :
+Use them just like you would the Glyphicons included with bootstrap, replacing icon- with silk- :

 	<i class="silk-clock"></i>